Deep Learning for Time Series Anomaly Detection: A Survey: Application Areas of Deep Anomaly Detection in Time Series

-One of the most challenging tasks in intelligent transportation systems is forecasting the speed of traffic.
-The use of navigation systems that predict traffic prior to travel in urban areas can help drivers avoid potential congestion and reduce travel time.
+One of the most challenging tasks in transportation is forecasting the speed of traffic.
+The use of a traffic prediction system prior to travel in urban areas can help drivers avoid potential congestion and reduce travel time.
 The aim of GTransformer \citep{lu2022graph} is to study how GNNs can be combined with attention mechanisms to improve traffic prediction accuracy.
 Also, TH-GAT \citep{huang2021temporal} is a temporal hierarchical graph attention network designed specifically for this purpose.
-In general, the concept involves augmenting the original road network with a region-augmented network that can model hierarchical regional structures.